-Within the world of financial assistance, there are many different forms available to students.
-Scholarships are financial awards given to eligible students and do not need be repaid.
-Grants can be federal, state or privately issued and also do not require repayment.
+In the world of financial assistance, students have many different forms available.
+Scholarships are financial awards given to eligible students and do not require repayment.
+Grants can be federal, state, or privately issued and do not require repayment.
 Loans are a form of low-interest debt that must eventually be repaid and are a good option for those who do not qualify for a grant.

 Note: Only students attending the school in Boulder for the entire training are eligible for Title IV financial aid.